robinboncoeur/Art/docs/writing/Writing.md

 "How did you know it would fit?"

-"You've been a size ten since I've known you," she said.
-Her eyebrows rose.
-"However, it's time you learn proper shopping, not this 'find-it, kill-it, drag-it-home' thing you do."
+"Good guess?" she said.
+She eyed me.
+"Maybe of these days we can do a proper shop together, not not your usual 'find-it, kill-it, drag-it-home'."

-"What do you mean by proper shopping?"
+"What do you mean by proper shop?"

-"Trying things on."
-I grunted, rocking to one side again.
+"Like, where you try things on."
+I winced as I shifted in my chair.
 "There's really no other way to know what suits you."

 "Why can't I just carry on wearing my normal stuff?"

 "Because you're very soon going to be in situations where how you look counts."
-She pursed her lips.
-"Look smart, be smart."

 As I was finished brushing my teeth—mostly to rid myself of that 'snacking-on-thumbtacks' taste—Celeste handed me a new lipstick in a colour expecting a bit of bravery.
 I frowned at it for a moment.